linea-it/occultation-hs/userdocs/pages/tutorial/tutorial.rst

 Tutorial
 =========

-Let's do a full project as a way to visualize the processes in the interface.
-Assuming downloading and executing the interface went ok, we open the 'Sign Up' page and create an account.
-The verification key will arrive shortly so we can log in.
+Let’s do a whole project as a way to visualize the processes in the interface.
+Assuming downloading and executing the interface went ok, we opened the ‘Sign Up’ page and created an account.
+The verification key will arrive briefly in the email account registered so we can log in.

 Logged in, we may create our first project.

-Initializing an Project
+Initializing a Project
 ------------------------

 After naming the project, we need to add a body.
-Its identification can be its name, spkid or designation number to query the SBDB.
-For example, if we were to use 'Paris' as a body we could search for 'Paris', '3317 Paris', '1984 KF' or '2003317'.
-This information can be found on the `Small Bodies Database <https://ssd.jpl.nasa.gov/tools/sbdb_lookup.html#/>`_ .
+Its identification can be its name, spkid, or designation number to query the SBDB.
+For example, if we were to use ‘Paris’ as a body, we could search for ‘Paris’, ‘3317 Paris’, ‘1984 KF’, or ‘2003317’.
+This information can be found in the `Small Bodies Database <https://ssd.jpl.nasa.gov/tools/sbdb_lookup.html#/>`_ .

 |